PERSONAL SUGGESTIONS FOR SUSTAINABLE LIVING

 do not let the water run when it is not immediately needed (like while you brush your teeth)

-prefer a shower to a bath; with a low-flow system, it is possible to take a shower with 10-20 liters of water
+prefer a shower to a bath; with a low-flow system, it is possible to take a comfortable shower with 10-20 liters of water

 Clothing